jesperkristensen/forcecmd/README.md

       "includeObjects": ["Product2", "Pricebook2"]
     }

+Use `forcecmd retrieve --verbose` to see what values are available to customize, or to debug issues finding the right password.

 Upon completion the tool will typically print a number of messages from the Metadata API indicating problems.
 This is normal.
 If the status is Succeeded, you can ignore the messages.

 ## Deploy changes